 New avocado season has started with a loud bang here in New Zealand.
-Suddenly I find myself almost drowning in this delicious fruit.
+Suddenly I see myself almost drowning in this delicious fruit.
 Dear friends keep supplying me with fresh, locally grown avocados and I am so grateful, I can’t put it into words.

-Savoury options for the use of avocado are slowly being exhausted.
+So, savoury options for the use of avocado are slowly being exhausted.
 So I decided to try a sweet treat with it.
 Something, that people who have to avoid nuts would be able to enjoy too.
 A vegan avocado chocolate mousse cake sounded like a great idea.
 Instead of nuts I used sprouted buckwheat groats in the crust.
 They add a delicious crunchy base and come with a lot of nutritional advantages 🙂

 The texture of this avocado chocolate mousse is out of this world!
 I wish my photos could show you how gorgeous it is.
 But I guess you will have to make it yourself to see what all that fuzz is about.

 And a word of caution: this is a rather rich treat.
 One tiny slice will do just fine.
-Just like with chocolate mousse, it doesn’t take much to satisfy your taste-buds and your tummy 🙂
+Just like with chocolate mousse, it doesn’t take much to satisfy your taste buds and your tummy 🙂

 Note: You have to plan extra time if you want to sprout the buckwheat groats for the base of the cake.